Monastère Saint-Benoît de Brignoles: 21st century

-The monastery buildings were listed as historical monuments on 21 December 1984.
-The site is also listed as a cultural heritage monument.

-The monastery is the depository of several monastic relics, including Blessed Notker the Stammerer and Saint Lambert of Maastricht.

-Monastic life
+Monastic community

-The monastery, now dedicated to the founder of the Benedictines, respects the rule of Saint Benedict in its daily life; the prayers of the canonical hours punctuate the routines of the day.
+The monastic community was established on December 7, 2011 as a Public Association of the Faithful by Dominique Rey, bishop of Fréjus-Toulon and follows the rule of Saint Benedict in its daily life; the prayers of the canonical hours punctuate the routines of the day.
 The monastery celebrates the offices according to the older monastic and Tridentine Rite.
 During Holy Week, the Roman Missal of 1953, the edition before the reorganization of Pope Pius XII, is used.
+Australian Dom Alcuin Reid is its founder and prior.